CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/CloudLabs-Shadow.md

      ![](.././media/cs-007.png)
    - If attendee connects back to the VM, shadow session will open automatically in Instructor login.
-1. If you close the attendees shadow session accidentally, re-launch it from **Shadow Lab User VM** shortcut created on desktop 🖥.
+1. If you closed attendees shadow session accidentally, re-launch it from **Shadow Lab User VM** shortcut created on desktop 🖥.
    ![](.././media/cs-008.png)